 Italian house of furs and leather goods.
 One of the first brands of the Made in Italy movement to become world famous.
 The company was established in Rome 1925, as a small shop for leather goods, and a secret fur workshop, on via del Plebiscito.
-The founders, Edoardo and Adele Fendi, developed the brand, but the true success started with the second generation.
-The next generation was represented by five sisters, Paola, Anna, Franca, Carla, and Alda.
+The founders, Edoardo and Adele Fendi, developed the brand, but the true success started with the second generation, represented by five sisters, Paola, Anna, Franca, Carla, and Alda.
 They brought new energy and ideas during the boom years that caused the brand to flourish.

-In 1964 Fendi opened a historic boutique in the heart of Rome on via Borgognona.
-The next year their collaboration with Karl Lagerfeld, who succeeded Bert and Cruz, marked the birth of the brand.
+In 1926 Fendi opened its historic boutique in the heart of Rome in via Borgognona.
+In 1965, the collaboration with Karl Lagerfeldbegan.
 Lagerfeld is known for the way he transformed the concept of fur.
 He reinvented a garment that had traditionally been considered pompous, bulky, and not always easy to wear.
 With Lagerfeld as creative director, fur acquired a softness, wearability, reversibility, and became “fun fur”, a staple in the brand DNA that still exists today.
 At the same time, he searched for new materials, treatments, experimental techniques, and the rediscovery of forgotten and overlooked furs.

-Over the years the Fendi bag lost its image of status-symbol, and became more functional.
+Over the years the Fendi bags became more functional.
 Leather was printed, dyed, and woven.
 The double FFs, in black and brown, were immediately recognizable and combined with stripes and squared patterns.
-In the 1970s came the granapaglia, a type of calfskin worked in a special way with scratches.
-The Giano, Astrologia, Pasta and Selleria lines, all completely handmade and in limited numbers, were created.
+The Selleria line, all completely handmade and in limited numbers, was created.

-In 1977 Lagerfeld launched the fashion house first ready-to-wear collection.
-By 1987, the third generation, represented by Silvia Venturini Fendi, daughter of Anna, took place as Creative Director for accessories and men’s lines.
+In 1977 Fendi presents the Maison’s first ready-to-wear collection.
+In the early Ninties, the third generation, represented by Silvia Venturini Fendi, daughter of Anna, took place as Creative Director for accessories and men’s lines.
 She launched the Fendissime line, which included furs, sportswear, and accessories for a younger market.
 Two years later, they opened their first store in New York on Fifth Avenue.
 Meanwhile, the empire of the five sisters enriched itself with numerous licenses, including knitwear, bathing suits, jeans, umbrellas, watches, eyeglasses, ceramics, furnishings, and linens.
 In total, about twenty licenses, besides furs and leather goods.

 By the end of 1999, the company is at the center of many buying appetites.
-After endless sales rumors, the maison ran under the control of Prada and Bernard Arnault, who was the Louis Vuitton owner.
+After endless sales rumors, the Maison ran under the control of Prada and Bernard Arnault, who was the owner of LVMH.
 LVMH, in a joint venture with Prada (Lvp Holding), acquires 51% of the company, but management remains in the hands of the Fendi family.
-Later on, Prada began selling its shares to LVMH, which in 2004 acquired 84% of the shares.
-Of the five Fendi sisters, Carla Fendi’s only major shareholder remains.
+Later on, Prada began selling its shares to LVMH, becoming in 2001 its majority shareholder.

 In January 2001, Fendi collaborated in a joint venture with Aoi, a 30 years distributor of the brand in Japan.
 The new company, called Fendi Japan K: K, is on the market from the spring-summer 2001 collection.

 Since 2002, the Men’s collection has been produced for 5 years by Ma.co.
 Company of So.
-Lather this year, they launched the Salleria collection, a made-to-order service for handmade leather goods including the famous Baugette and Peekaboo bags.
+Lather this year, they launched the made-to-order service for handmade leather goods including the famous Peekaboo bag.
 This gives the customers an opportunity to fully customize their bag, seen as a true luxury.

 Fendi continues to stay involved with contemporary events including the exhibit Goddess, at the Costume Institute of the Metropolitan Museum of Art, one of the most prestigious events in New York that spring, displays two dresses donated by the Fendi Archive in 2003.